lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 Small message sizes are very important for reducing energy consumption, latency, and time to completion in constrained radio network such as Low-Power Personal Area Networks (LPPANs) and Low-Power Wide Area Networks (LPWANs).
 Constrained radio networks are not only characterized by very small frame sizes on the order of tens of bytes transmitted a few times per day at ultra-low speeds, but also high latency, and severe duty cycles constraints.
 Some constrained radio networks are also multi-hop where the already small frame sizes are additionally reduced for each additional hop.
 Too large payload sizes can easily lead to unacceptable completion times due to fragmentation into a large number of frames and long waiting times between frames can be sent (or resent in the case of transmission errors).
 In constrained radio networks, the processing energy costs are typically almost negligible compared to the energy costs for radio and the energy costs for sensor measurement.
 Keeping the number of bytes or frames low is also essential for low latency and time to completion as well as efficient use of spectrum to support a large number of devices.
 For an overview of LPWANs and their limitations, see {{RFC8376}} and {{I-D.ietf-lake-reqs}}.

 To reduce overhead, processing, and energy consumption in constrained radio networks, IETF has created several working groups and technologies for constrained networks, e.g., (here technologies in parenthesis when the name is different from the working group): 6lo, 6LoWPAN, 6TiSCH, ACE, CBOR, CoRE (CoAP, OSCORE), COSE, LAKE (EDHOC), LPWAN (SCHC), ROLL (RPL), and TLS (cTLS).
-Compact formats and protocol have also been suggested as a way to decrease the energy consumption of Internet Applications and Systems in general {{E-impact}}.
+Compact formats and protocol have also been suggested as a way to decrease the energy consumption of Internet Applications and Systems in general {{RFC9547}}.

 This document analyzes and compares the sizes of key exchange flights and the per-packet message size overheads when using different security protocols to secure CoAP over UPD {{RFC7252}} and TCP {{RFC8323}}.
 The analyzed security protocols are DTLS 1.2 {{RFC6347}}, DTLS 1.3 {{RFC9147}}, TLS 1.2 {{RFC5246}}, TLS 1.3 {{RFC8446}}, cTLS {{I-D.ietf-tls-ctls}}, EDHOC {{I-D.ietf-lake-edhoc}} {{I-D.ietf-core-oscore-edhoc}}, OSCORE {{RFC8613}}, and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
 The described overheads are independent of the underlying transport.

 The protocols are analyzed with different algorithms and options.
 The DTLS and TLS record layers are analyzed with and without 6LoWPAN-GHC compression {{RFC7400}}.
 DTLS is analyzed with and without Connection ID {{RFC9146}}.
 Readers are expected to be familiar with some of the terms described in RFC 7925 {{RFC7925}}, such as Integrity Check Value (ICV). {{handshake}} compares the overhead of mutually authenticated key exchange, while {{record}} covers the overhead for protection of application data.

-Readers of this document also might be interested in the following documents: {{Illustrated-TLS12}}, {{Illustrated-TLS13}}, {{Illustrated-DTLS13}}, and {{I-D.ietf-lake-traces}} explain every byte in example TLS 1.2, TLS 1.3, DTLS 1.3, and EDHOC instances. {{RFC9191}} looks at potential tools available for overcoming the deployment challenges induced by large certificates and long certificate chains and discusses solutions available to overcome these challenges. {{I-D.ietf-cose-cbor-encoded-cert}} gives examples of IoT and Web certificates as well as examples on how effective C509 and TLS certificate compression {{RFC8879}} is at compressing example certificate and certificate chains. {{I-D.jackson-tls-cert-abridge}} and {{I-D.kampanakis-tls-scas-latest}} describe how TLS clients or servers can reduce the size of the TLS handshake by not sending certificate authority certificates. {{I-D.mattsson-tls-compact-ecc}} proposes new optimized encodings for key exchange and signatures with P-256 in TLS 1.3.
+Readers of this document also might be interested in the following documents: {{Illustrated-TLS12}}, {{Illustrated-TLS13}}, {{Illustrated-DTLS13}}, and {{I-D.ietf-lake-traces}} explain every byte in example TLS 1.2, TLS 1.3, DTLS 1.3, and EDHOC instances. {{RFC9191}} looks at potential tools available for overcoming the deployment challenges induced by large certificates and long certificate chains and discusses solutions available to overcome these challenges. {{I-D.ietf-cose-cbor-encoded-cert}} gives examples of IoT and Web certificates as well as examples on how effective C509 and TLS certificate compression {{RFC8879}} is at compressing example certificate and certificate chains. {{I-D.ietf-tls-cert-abridge}} and {{I-D.kampanakis-tls-scas-latest}} describe how TLS clients or servers can reduce the size of the TLS handshake by not sending certificate authority certificates. {{I-D.mattsson-tls-compact-ecc}} proposes new optimized encodings for key exchange and signatures with P-256 in TLS 1.3.

 # Underlying layers {#layers}

 DTLS and cTLS are typically sent over 8 bytes UDP datagram headers while TLS is typically sent over 20 bytes TCP segment headers.
 TCP also uses some more bytes for additional messages used in TCP internally.
 EDHOC is typically sent over CoAP which would typically add 12 bytes to flight #1, 5 bytes to flight #2, and 1 byte to flight #3 when used in the combined mode with OSCORE according to {{I-D.ietf-core-oscore-edhoc}}.
 If EDHOC is used without OSCORE, the overhead would typically be 12 bytes to flight #1 and #3 and 5 bytes to flight #2.
 OSCORE and Group OSCORE is part of CoAP and are typically sent over UDP.

-IPv6, UDP, and CoAP can be compressed with the Static Context Header Compression (SCHC) for the Constrained Application Protocol (CoAP) {{RFC8824}}{{I-D.tiloca-schc-8824-update}}.
+IPv6, UDP, and CoAP can be compressed with the Static Context Header Compression (SCHC) for the Constrained Application Protocol (CoAP) {{RFC8824}}{{I-D.draft-ietf-schc-8824-update}}.
 Use of SCHC can significantly reduce the overhead. {{SCHC-eval}} gives an evaluation of how SCHC reduces this overhead for OSCORE and the DTLS 1.2 record layer when used in four of the most widely used LPWAN radio technologies

 Fragmentation can significantly increase the total overhead as many more packet headers have to be sent.
 CoAP, (D)TLS handshake, and IP supports fragmentation.
 If, how, and where fragmentation is done depends heavily on the underlying layers.